Skip to content

 A fixed checklist runs on every change: it compiles and builds, its security impact is assessed, any data change has an undo path, the user-facing result is walked through, and the documentation is updated.
 A change that fails any check does not ship.

-Anything affecting who-can-see-what is re-checked against automated database security advisors and a daily security workflow, and risky changes get an additional adversarial review before release.
+Anything affecting who-can-see-what is re-checked against automated database security advisors and a security workflow that runs both daily and as a guard within minutes of any change that could affect it, watched by an external liveness monitor; risky changes get an additional adversarial review before release.

 Only then does the change reach production.
 Every data-changing step carries a documented way to roll it back, and the committed schema is refreshed so it always mirrors what is actually running.